 Right angle: an angle of 90 degrees.

 Shapes: the name of each shape depends on the number of sides.
-Here are the first 12.
+Here are the most common ones.

 - Quadrilaterals have four sides.